-The library provides computers for public use on the 2nd floor and lower level.
+The library provides computers for public use on the lower level.
 The public computers are available for in-person use only.
 University of Guelph students, staff, and faculty can log into the public computers using their central login credentials.
 Visitors to the library can request a temporary login for the public computers by visiting the Ask Us Desk.

 Selected software list